FicHub/fichub-cli/README.md

-  -o,  --out-dir TEXT       Path to the Output directory for files (default: Current Directory) --format TEXT             Download Format: epub (default), mobi, pdf or html [default: epub] --force / --no-force      Force overwrite of an existing file  [default: no-force] --get-urls TEXT           Get all story urls found from a page.
-Currently supports archiveofourown.org only -ss, --supported-sites    List of supported sites -d,  --debug              Show the log in the console for debugging --log / --no-log          Save the logfile for debugging  [default: no-log]
+  -o,  --out-dir TEXT       Path to the Output directory for files (default: Current Directory) --format TEXT             Download Format: epub (default), mobi, pdf or html [default: epub] --force / --no-force      Force overwrite of an existing file  [default: no-force] -ss, --supported-sites    List of supported sites -d,  --debug              Show the log in the console for debugging --log / --no-log          Save the logfile for debugging  [default: no-log]